Chapter 2: Structure

 • Predictable work

-• Short-cycle work (tasks completable in 1-2 days)
+• Short-cycle work (tasks completable in 1 to 2 days)

 • Teams building discipline